 So much for ‘post-pandemic’ travel.
-E.U. weighs restrictions on American tourists, while U.S. says avoid Europe
+E.U. weighs restrictions on American tourists, while U.S. says avoid Europe.

 If the picture does not improve in the next two weeks, the council may remove the United States from the safe list, said the official, speaking on the condition of anonymity because they were not authorized to discuss the matter publicly.

 That could mean a ban on unvaccinated travelers.
-The E.U.'s members could also impose what they have called an “emergency break,” which would halt travel regardless of vaccination status.
+E.U. members could also impose what they have called an “emergency break,” which would halt travel regardless of vaccination status.

 The possibility of a review looms as U.S. authorities are urging Americans to avoid much of western Europe.
 On Monday, the State Department issued “Do Not Travel” advisories for France and Iceland, citing the virus levels in those countries, which are similar to U.S. rates.
 Officials had already attached that highest-level warning to Britain, Cyprus, Greece, Ireland, Malta, the Netherlands, Portugal and Spain.

 And, despite an E.U. vaccination campaign that has surpassed America’s, the United States has maintained its rules barring entry to most European travelers.
-Then-president Donald Trump first imposed the ban at the beginning of the pandemic.
-It applies to residents of the United Kingdom, Ireland and Europe’s 26-country, border-free Schengen zone.
+President Donald Trump first imposed the ban at the beginning of the pandemic.
+It applies to residents of Britain, Ireland and Europe’s 26-country, border-free Schengen zone.

 The White House has directed questions on the ban to its public health experts.
-Spokespeople at the Centers for Disease Control and Prevention, which maintains the list of banned countries, did not respond to a request for comment on the restrictions or when they would be lifted.
+Spokesmen at the Centers for Disease Control and Prevention, which maintains the list of banned countries, did not respond to a request for comment on the restrictions or when they would be lifted.

 “I certainly understand there’s a desire to do that by many people in the United States, many people around the world,” White House press secretary Jen Psaki said at a briefing last week.
 “We understand that.
 I just don’t have an update on it and when that will happen.”